errbotio/errbot/README.rst

 Adding support for a chat system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the built-ins, just use one of those options `slack, telegram, IRC, XMPP` with pip, you can still do it
+For the built-ins, just use one of those options `telegram, IRC, XMPP` with pip, you can still do it
 after the initial installation to add the missing support for example ::

-   $ pip install "errbot[slack]"
+   $ pip install "errbot[irc]"

-For the external ones (Skype, Gitter, Discord etc ...), please follow their respective github pages for instructions.
+For the external ones (Slack, Discord, Gitter, Skype, etc ...), please follow their respective github pages for instructions.

 Configuration
 ~~~~~~~~~~~~~